 10. How is this model available free of charge?
+Who maintains and supports the model?

 This model was developed using funding from the Economic and Social Research Council (ESRC) as part of its Local Acceleration Fund programme.
 It is designed to complement rather than compete with the existing tools and services available to local government.